How to change rewrite links?

 Implementation

-I suggest you see the implementation in two stages: a first approach, we will see how each mechanism and then we discuss the comprehensive approach.
+I suggest you see the implementation in two stages: a first approach,

 The reason for this separation is that we have control over the links contained within our own site, which means that we can change without the end user's knowledge.
 This allows us to gradually eliminate broken links.